rampartcio/it_policies/lite/15_ServiceProviderManagement.md

-# Network Infrastructure Management
+# Service Provider Management
 (Lite)
 ## Scope
 This Policy applies to all Organization owned devices, data and systems, as well as all employees and contractors.
-## Ensure Network Infrastructure is Up-to-Date (CIS 12.1)
+## Establish and Maintain an Inventory of Service Providers (CIS 15.1)